 macOS: To make your application be redistributable you will need to set up the application bundle according to the LunarG SDK documentation.
 This is explained in more detail in the SDK documentation for macOS.

-To include the Vulkan header, define GLFW_INCLUDE_VULKAN before including the GLFW header.
+To have GLFW include the Vulkan header, define GLFW_INCLUDE_VULKAN before including the GLFW header.

 If you instead want to include the Vulkan header from a custom location or use your own custom Vulkan header then do this before the GLFW header.

-Unless a Vulkan header is included, either by the GLFW header or above it, any GLFW functions that take or return Vulkan types will not be declared, as depend on Vulkan types.
+Unless a Vulkan header is included, either by the GLFW header or above it, the following GLFW functions will not be declared, as depend on Vulkan types.